Behnoushin/B-Cafe-digital-menu/README.md

 - 🧾 **Order Management System**
   Allows customers to place orders, waiters to continue orders, and cashiers to mark orders as paid.
 Admins have full access.

+- 💬 **Customer Feedback System**
+  After completing an order, customers can submit structured feedback which is viewable only by admins.

 - 📞 **Contact & Info Pages**
   Includes an About Us and Contact Us section for showing café information and handling user messages.